Skip to content

 If you are interested in having insurance but don’t know how to get started, you can make use of Husky Health’s Insurance and Cost explanation, which explains insurance options and how to apply.

 To speak with an insurance navigator, someone who can help you get enrolled and answer your questions, you can reach out to the agents on the Washington Health Plan Finder website.
-You can also find support by enrolling through insurance brokers.
+You can also find support by enrolling through insurance brokers

 Seattle students can call Husky Health Center at 206-597-5242 to make an appointment with an insurance navigator; Tacoma students can call Tacoma Office of Student Advocacy and Support at 253-692-5934.
-There are no current options for Bothell students specifically, but students are welcome to research through the WA Health Plan Finder.
+There are no current options for Bothell students specifically, but you are welcome to research through the WA Health Plan Finder.